bloominstituteoftechnology/Sprint-Challenge--Django-II/README.md

 - On average, how many Items does each Character have?
 - On average, how many Weapons does each character have?

+In addition to answering the questions, please turn in e.g. `queries.py` and/or `queries.sql` with code that reproduces your results.

 Stretch goals:

 - Using tables or charts, summarize answers to the above